pyston/pyston_v1/README.md

 ### Contributing

-To contribute to Pyston, you need to to sign the [Dropbox Contribute License Agreement](https://opensource.dropbox.com/cla/), if you haven't already.
+To contribute to Pyston, you need to to sign the [Dropbox Contributor License Agreement](https://opensource.dropbox.com/cla/), if you haven't already.

 ### Getting started